olliw42/mLRS-docu/docs/PARAMETERS.md

 The last two options allow for having receive diversity while choosing to transmit on a specific antenna.

 #### Tx Ch Source ####
-Selects the source from which the rc data should be read.
+Selects the source from which the RC data should be read.
 Can be "none", "crsf", "in", "mbridge".

 #### Tx Ch Order ####
-Channel order of the rc data provided to the Tx module.
+Channel order of the RC data provided to the Tx module.
 Can be "AETR", "TAER", "ETAR".

 #### Tx In Mode ####
-Selects the protocol of the rc data on the in port.
+Selects the protocol of the RC data on the in port.
 Effective only when "Tx Ch Source" = "in".
 Can be "sbus", "sbus inv".

 #### Tx Ser Dest ####